tc39/notes/es7/2017-01/jan-26.md

 WH: No, we should not swap them.
 Hard private should be the default.
 I don't want to have to write `IReallyMeanPrivate #privateFoo` to get a hard private field.

-BF: Node wants hard private.
+BFS: Node wants hard private.

 (Class initialization evaluation order)